-Copyright (c) 2004 by Signum Systems Corporation.
+Copyright (c) 2016 by Signum Systems Corporation, an IAR Systems company.
 All rights are reserved worldwide.
 No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language or computer language, in any form or by any means, electronic, mechanical, magnetic, optical, chemical, manual, or otherwise, without the prior written permission of Signum Systems.